DeKUT-DSAIL/miti360/README.md

 ### Dataset Organisation and Hosting
 - For information on how the dataset is organised, see this [README text file](README.txt).
 - The terrestrial and aerial images (together with associated metadata) are hosted in two Google Cloud Storage buckets:
+    - Aerial images:
+        - [Phase one](https://storage.googleapis.com/miti360-aerial-archive/Phase_1/Phase_1.zip): Contains aerial images collected during phase one.
-    - [Aerial](https://storage.googleapis.com/miti360-aerial-archive/Aerial.zip): Contains aerial images plus associated files.
+        - [Phase two](https://storage.googleapis.com/miti360-aerial-archive/Phase_2/Phase_2.zip): Contains aerial images collected during phase two.
     - [Terrestrial](https://storage.googleapis.com/miti360-terrestrial-archive/Terrestrial.zip): Contains ground-based images plus associated files.

 - The instructions for accessing the weather data are found in the [weather-metadata](weather-metadata) directory.